A to Z Diseases

 A seven-year-old child came to the clinic with white patches on his face without any symptoms of itching or burning.
 The patches were increasing and the parents were worried as it was affecting the appearance of the child.
 On examination, it was diagnosed as Vitiligo.
-Learn more about vitiligo treatment in homeopathy in this article.
+Learn more about vitiligo treatment in homoeopathy in this article.

 What is Vitiligo?

 Vitiligo or Leucoderma is an autoimmune disorder in which skin loses its pigmentation in patches due to loss of melanocytes (cells responsible for the color of our skin, hair)in some areas.
 It can be widespread affecting many parts of the body or may be localized to a small area of skin.
 Depending on the extent of lesion, distribution and the number of white patches it is categorized as

 Generalized Vitiligo: in which depigmented patches occur diffusely on many parts of the body.
 The patches may be symmetrical and mostly occur on the limbs and face.
 It is further subdivided into:

 - Acrofocal(vitiligo): In which depigmented patches are located on face mostly and hands and legs.
 Most often the patches begin at the tips of the fingers and around the mouth.

 - Vulgaris (vitiligo): in which the white patches are distributed diffusely all over the body.

 - Universalis (vitiligo): in which there is a complete loss of melanin hence affecting the skin, mucous membrane, and hair.